 Overview The Australian Media Hall of Fame, founded in 2011 by the Melbourne Press Club, comprises reporters, editors, broadcasters, photographers, cartoonists and commentators that have made a significant contribution to the development of Australian media.
 In highlighting the work of these media legends, the Media Hall of Fame seeks to show the historical importance of strong and independent journalism, and the importance of ensuring it continues.
 The Selection panel The Australian Media Hall of Fame project has drawn on a wealth of knowledge from experienced media figures, historians and journalism studies academics.
 The selection panel includes: Michael Smith (chair) Michael Smith was Editor of The Age from 1989 to 1992 and Group Executive Editor of Fairfax until 1994.
 At The Age he spent 25 years as a reporter, investigative journalist, foreign correspondent, news executive and editor.
 He is a Life Member of the Melbourne Press Club.
-Mark Day Mark Day recently hung up his boots after an illustrious media career, spanning over five decades.
-Day has been editor of the Adelaide Sunday Mail and the Sydney Daily Mirror, and was the first publisher - and later Editor-in-Chief - of The Australian.
-Professor Bridget Griffen-Foley Bridget Griffen-Foley is Professor in Media at Macquarie University and director of the Centre for Media History.
+Chris Mitchell Chris Mitchell is a media columnist on The Australian.
+He retired at the end of 2015 after more than 12 years as the paper’s editor-in-chief and 24 years as a daily newspaper editor at The Australian, The Courier Mail and Sunday Mail.
+Chris began his career at The Telegraph in Brisbane.
+He is the author of Making Headlines (MUP, 2016) Professor Bridget Griffen-Foley Bridget Griffen-Foley is Professor in Media at Macquarie University and was founding director of the Centre for Media History.
 She has written numerous books, including The House of Packer: The Making of a Media Empire, Party Games: Australian Politicians and the Media from War to Dismissal, and Changing Stations: The Story of Australian Commercial Radio.
 Griffen-Foley is the editor of A Companion to the Australian Media.
 Mike Bowers Mike Bowers is one of Australia's most respected photo-journalists, having covered conflicts in Asia, Europe, the Middle East and the Pacific.
 He worked in the Federal Parliamentary Press Gallery for a range of media organisations over two decades, and has published four books.
 Nominations If you would like to nominate someone for consideration in the Australian Media Hall of Fame, please email firstname.lastname@example.org with a description of how the nominee meets this criteria.
 Please note: in 2018 we will be considering for induction figures from states other than NSW and Victoria.
 We will return to open nominations in 2019.
 CRITERIA The Australian Media Hall of Fame honours people who have made an impact.
 Inductees must have helped shape the history of a significant news organisation, the craft of journalism, a town, city, State, nation or the world.
 Sustained excellence helps, but is not enough.
 The Hall of Fame identifies game-changers.
 The Hall is open to journalists, editors, publishers, broadcasters, producers, artists, photographers or others who have had a significant impact by working in the media.
 Individuals have been inducted for a truly memorable single piece of work or for six decades of outstanding journalism; at each extreme they have made a big impact.